 The first Saturday of the hunt we only saw three or four cow elk where we hunted.
-We spent 9 hours hunting that day and never saw or heard a bull elk. so we decided to go to a different are the next day.
+We spent 9 hours hunting that day and never saw or heard a bull elk. so we decided to go to a different area the next day.
 Hank and I rode the horses for about 12 hours. that day We rode through the brush, the creeks and then up the steepest mountains.
 We finally heard a bull!
 We dismounted quickly and quietly and weren’t even 25 feet from the horses when not one but two bulls jumped us!
 It was completely unexpected by them and us.
 The second I saw them I raised my rifle but they were gone in a flash.
-Hank & I continued on that day and saw three more bulls.
+Hank and I continued on that day and saw three more bulls.
 None that were in positions where I could get a shot.
 They were all in the thick, thick timber and hard to spot.
 We sat and listened as the bulls bugled and chuckled until dark.
 No elk were answering to calls and none seemed to even be moving.
-First weekend gave me nothing, but I was still pumped for the weekend to come.
+That first weekend gave me nothing, but I was still pumped for the weekend to come.

 I finished my work week and headed out for the second weekend of third rifle season.

-As we rode, I took note that I had three layers and was still chilled.
+As we rode, I took note that I had three layers of clothing and was still chilled.
 We rode for three hours in the dark up to an area where Hank and I had seen elk the weekend before.
 We stopped and waited at the edge of a meadow for daylight to come.
 I stood there and shivered.
 My toes were cold in my 1000 gram Thinsulate boots and my fingers were frozen in my gloves.
-We remained quiet and watched and listened as full light came.
+We remained quiet and watched and listened as full-light came.
 We saw nothing and we heard nothing.
 Finally, one of the guys in our group who musta been more frozen than me started walking.
 He walked over to an old camp from seasons before and grabbed some firewood.
 We all smiled and were pretty excited when we saw the smoke.
-We had to go over there too and get warmed!
+We had to go over there too and get warm!
 Thank you to the hunters who didn’t burn all the wood!!!

 We arrived back at the truck at 3:30 in the afternoon to see the temperature was barely 39 degrees.
-Back to base we headed to warm up from the day, relax and get a good night sleep. because tomorrow would be the last day and another early one.
+Back to base, we headed to warm up from the day, relax and get a good night sleep because tomorrow would be the last day and another early one.

-Obviously we weren’t the only ones hunting today.
+Obviously, we weren’t the only ones hunting today.
 These elk were getting a lot of pressure.
 We headed to a meadow we knew of to have lunch and make a plan for the rest of the day.
 At the bottom of the meadow, we came across a fresh elk rub.
 There were pine needles and elk urine everywhere.
 This bull was mad.
-Still, we did not hear a bugle or cow call the whole morning.
+Still, we did not hear a bugle or cow call the entire morning.

 While we sat and ate lunch I consulted with my guide.
 Hank, my husband has a second job I think, taking me hunting!
 He asked my opinion we debated on what to do.
-He gave me two choices of meadows to set and wait until dark.
+He gave me two choices of meadows to sit and wait until dark.
 The snow just wasn’t going to let us spot and stalk anything.
 We were going to have to play the odds and go with LUCK.
 I told him “You are the guide.
 You decide and that is what I want to do.”

 We rode up the trail to the area my guide had chosen.
 We snuck up and stalked a bull through the trees.
 There he was!
-It was as though She had placed him there for us.
+It was as though Mother Nature had placed him there for us.
 He was in the middle of the clearing waiting for me.
 My guide suggested the spot and BAM!
 There he was.
 After hiking, riding, freezing and waking up before the roosters, we found him.
 It was hard work, but it paid off!